 The Party Wall etc Act 1996 gives property owners rights to do work to the party wall (shared wall) and when excavating or building close to the boundary line.
 It also provides a framework for preventing and resolving disputes in relation to party walls, boundary walls and excavations near neighbouring buildings.
-David Whitehouse and James Peck are experienced practitioners in this specialist aspect of surveying.
+David Whitehouse and Justin Burns are experienced practitioners in this specialist aspect of surveying.

-We assess the proposals and advise on the Notices to be served and the need for any further drawings or information that might be needed.
-We will also identify the Adjoining Owner should this be necessary.
-The necessary Notices are then prepared and submitted to the Adjoining Owner following which records of the condition of neighbours’ buildings, party walls and adjacent areas are produced.
-If required we will prepare an Award and agree detailed terms with the Adjoining Owner’s Surveyor or act as Agreed Surveyor if appointed.
+We assess the proposals and advise on the notices to be served and the need for any further drawings or information that might be needed.
+We will also identify the adjoining owner should this be necessary.
+The necessary Notices are then prepared and submitted to the adjoining owner following which records of the condition of neighbours’ buildings, party walls and adjacent areas are produced.
+If required, we will prepare an Award and agree detailed terms with the adjoining owner’s surveyor or act as Agreed Surveyor if appointed.
 Should any problems arise during the work, we will re-inspect the property and advise on the appropriate action to be taken.
 For an evaluation of party wall matters, please email us a set of proposed drawings.

 We examine the drawings and notices served by the building owner to ensure that they are valid and consider the impact the scheme will have on your property.
 We will visit your property to assess the risks from the proposed work, examine the building to prepare a record of the condition with the building owner’s surveyor and negotiate the Party Wall Award.

 On completion of the work we will re-inspect your property to ensure compliance with the Award and if notified of problems during the course of the building work we will inspect and take the appropriate action.
-For an evaluation of party wall matters, please either call us on the number above or email us copies of the Notices and any accompanying drawings and we will advise on the best course of action.
+For an evaluation of party wall matters, please either call us on the number above or email us copies of the notice(s) and we will advise on the best course of action.